Year of the Woman

-Senator Barbara Mikulski standing with female senatorial candidates (left to right) Carol Moseley-Braun, Jean Hall Lloyd-Jones, Barbara Boxer, Dianne Feinstein and Lynn Yeakel at 1992 Democratic National Convention, Madison Square Garden, New York City.
+Senator Barbara Mikulski standing with female senatorial candidates (left to right) Carol Moseley-Braun, Jean Hall Lloyd-Jones, Barbara Boxer, Dianne Feinstein and Lynn Yeakel at the 1992 Democratic National Convention, Madison Square Garden, New York City.

 The Year of the Woman was a popular label attached to 1992 after the election of a number of female senators in the United States.
 The term has also been used with respect to the 2018 House elections, in which a record 103 women were elected, 90 of whom were Democrats.

 Background

 The hotly contested Senate confirmation hearings in 1991 for Supreme Court nominee Clarence Thomas involving the allegations of Anita Hill raised the question of the dominance of men in the Senate.